highsource/db-elevator-api-client/README.md

-# Java Client for DB S&S Elevators and Escalators API
+# Dbeac - Java Client for the Elevators and Escalators API

 This projects provides a Java Client for the Escalators and Elevators API of the DB Station&Service AG, codenamed **dbeac**.